Pineapple-Pipeline/cse210-fa24-group4/.github/ISSUE_TEMPLATE/non-code-task.md

 ---
 name: Non-coding Task
 about: Describe what task needs to get done
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 **Description**
-*A clear and concise description of what needs doing.*
+_A clear and concise description of what needs doing._

 **Steps to finish**

 1.
 2.
 3.

 **Additional Context**
-*Any relevant notes, requests, or other details.*
+_Any relevant notes, requests, or other details._